German President Steinmeier to visit Israel under new government | DW | 14.06.2021

 Steinmeier and Rivlin last met in Berlin in mid-March.

-The German president, whose position is largely ceremonial, last visited Israel on January 23 in 2020 to attend commemorations marking the 75th anniversary of the liberation of the Nazi death camp Auschwitz.
+The German president, whose position is largely ceremonial, last visited Israel on January 23, 2020, to attend commemorations marking the 75th anniversary of the liberation of the Nazi death camp Auschwitz.

 "Germany and Israel are connected by a unique friendship that we want to strengthen further," Merkel said.